Khrystyna/what-i-read/README.md

 <br />
 <div align="center">
   <h1>What I Read 📚</h1>
   <p>Books have always been a big part of my life.
 They made me believe into magic when I was little.
 They made me wonder about how huge and different this world is when I was growing up.
 They keep making me believe in power of love, doing good and following your dreams.
-They are your friends, teachers and guides ♥️ </p>
+They are my friends, teachers and guides ♥️ </p>
 </div>
 <hr>